suredream/geonex-doc/README.md

-This is the documentation repo for GeoNEX project
+This is the documentation repo for GeoNEX project, which is accessible at [https://geonex.readthedocs.io](https://geonex.readthedocs.io)